pdxrconf/pdxrconf.github.io/content/pages/venue.md

   <h3>By transit</h3>

   * Bus line C or 70 brings you right to the venue on Fairview Ave N.
-  * For those staying in South Lake Union, there is also the South Lake Union Streetcar (affectionately called to SLUT).
+  * For those staying in South Lake Union, there is also the South Lake Union Streetcar (affectionately called the SLUT).
   * Uber/Lyft drop-off is recommended in the Campus Dr / Ward St traffic circle.

   <br>